You can use the following file systems:

 .snapshots).
 Being in

-Frequent saving and deleting files fills up the snapshot area and requires space at the home folder.
-If possible, this should thus be avoided.
+Frequent saving and deleting files fills up the snapshot area and requires space at the containing folder.
+If possible, this should thus be avoided (so do not use home, groups or projects folders for high-volume I/O eg. for I/O of running jobs!).

 In urgent cases, the snapshot folder can be deleted by the administrators.

-In addition to the snapshots, we do periodic tape backups (currently weekly) of the home folder, but this is for disaster recovery only.
+In addition to the snapshots, we do periodic tape backups (currently weekly) of the above folders, but this is for disaster recovery only.
 Recovery of individual user files is not possible from these tape backups.

 Standard quota is currently 10 TByte or 2 million files.
 In well reasoned cases and on request, this quota can be increased.